makerdao/community/governance/polls/Proposal - Add P1-DROP as a new RWA Vault Type - June 7, 2021.md

 * [Protocol Engineering Core Unit Evaluation](https://forum.makerdao.com/t/rwa006-pp1drp-p1-drop-mip22-token-protocol-engineering-domain-team-assessment/8418)
 * [Oracles Team Evaluation](https://forum.makerdao.com/t/rwa-006-p1-drop-collateral-onboarding-oracle-assessment-mip10c3-sp32/8402)

-**Note: If this poll passes, the following executive vote will use a [Debt Ceiling](https://community-development.makerdao.com/en/learn/governance/param-debt-ceiling) of 0 DAI.
-A future executive will be submitted to raise the Debt Ceiling to 20 million DAI after the suitable creation of legal entities and the addition of an Independent Director (if necessary).**
+**Initial debt ceiling will be zero DAI.
+A future executive will be submitted to raise the debt ceiling to **20 million DAI** after the creation of a suitable legal entity with an independent director or at the determination of the RWF Core Unit Facilitator.*

 ## Outcomes